 Semester Units Semester Hours

-Common units 14 1320
+Common preparatory units 12 1080

 Completion of major sequence 4 540

 Prescribed units-

-Accounting 7 960
+Accounting 9 1200

-Business Management 7 900
+Business Management 9 1140

-Public Administration 7 930
+Public Administration 9 1170

+Social Administration 9 1170

-Electives Variable 600-660
+Electives Variable

+Accounting 600

+Business Management 660

+Public Administration 630

+Social Administration 630

 3420

-Students are required to nominate their area of specialization at the commencement of their second full-time year or its equivalent part-time.
+Students are required to nominate their area of specialisation at the commencement of their second full-time year or its equivalent part-time.

 The course is designed to meet professional educational requirements and to cater for different capacities and interests among students.
-It demands study in depth - by requiring six sequential semester units to be taken in the area of specialization and four sequential semester units of study in two other areas at least; and it demands study in breadth - by the provision of a broad common core and a wide range of electives.
+It demands study in depth - by requiring six sequential semester units to be taken in the area of specialisation and four sequential semester units of study in two other areas at least; and it demands study in breadth - by the provision of a broad common core and a wide range of electives.
 Each programme of study is designed to provide not just new understandings, but also to open up both new ways of learning and avenues within which new understandings can be sought.